Jay-R Taganas

-Jay-R Taganas (born September 1, 1987) is a Filipino professional basketball player for the Pangasinan Heatwaves franchise of the Maharlika Pilipinas Basketball League (MPBL) and Pilipinas Super League (PSL).
+Jay-R Taganas (born September 1, 1987) is a Filipino professional basketball former player for the Parañaque Patriots of the Maharlika Pilipinas Basketball League (MPBL).

 In his college career, Taganas played for San Beda College and has played in stints in the Pilipinas Commercial Basketball League (PCBL) and the PBA D-League.
 In 2011, he won a PBA D-League title with the NLEX Road Warriors, and from 2015 to 2016, he was part of the Jumbo Plastic Linoleum Giants team that won back-to-back PCBL championships.

 In 2018, he joined the Bulacan Kuyas of the Maharlika Pilipinas Basketball League in its inaugural season, where he earned two all-star selections before moving to the Basilan Peace Riders of the Pilipinas VisMin Super Cup, which itself returned to the MPBL as part of the 2021 MPBL Invitational.
 In 2022, he would move to the Nueva Ecija Rice Vanguards franchise where he won two championships, one in FilBasket and one in the MPBL.
 In 2024, Jay-R joined the expansion Pangasinan Heatwaves.
 Taganas also won the MPBL Sportsmanship award three times.